mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/tutorials/use-kcl-from-kubectl/index.md

 ### Creating a cluster

 To create a cluster using KCL means you create a KonvoyCluster CRD in the Workspace namespace.
-You need to reference the CloudProviderAccount with the AWS credentials you created in the previous step.
+You must reference the CloudProviderAccount with the AWS credentials you created in the previous step.

 ```
 cat - << EOF | kubectl apply -f -